plebbit/plebbit-js/README.md

 const encryptedPemPassword = ''
 const rsaInstance = await libp2pCrypto.keys.import(privateKeyPemString, encryptedPemPassword)

-const messageToSign = cborg.encode({subplebbitIpnsName, author, title, content, timestamp}) // use cborg to stringify deterministically instead of JSON.stringify const rsaInstanceSignature = await rsaInstance.sign(messageToSign)
+const messageToSign = cborg.encode({subplebbitAddress, author, title, content, timestamp}) // use cborg to stringify deterministically instead of JSON.stringify const rsaInstanceSignature = await rsaInstance.sign(messageToSign)

 // can also be done in node (but not browser compatible)